SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

+When I joined the Debsoc, parliamentary debate was starkly different from what I considered debates to be.
+It seemed quite formal for no reason, and adding 'reasoning, impacts, mechanization, weighing' see

 The major differences between tournaments and mocks are:
 Stakes, dedicated days for debate, and the increased depth and breadth of the community (more time with more friends).